 We’ve put together a guide for beginner and advanced sailors looking for the best locations and expert knowledge for sailing in West Sussex.

 Locations in this guide: Chichester, Littlehampton, Shoreham-by-Sea and Arundel

 Days: One to two

 Ideal for: Couples, solo travellers, families and groups

 Travel: 90 minutes – two hours drive or 60 – 90 minute train.
 Please check traffic and travel updates before departure

 If you are already a keen yachtsman wanting a more challenging experience without venturing across the English Channel, try the journey from Chichester Harbour to Shoreham via Littlehampton.
 This inspiring route is sure to test your sailing skills and knowledge.

-Hop on a direct 90-minute train from London to Chichester and with a short 15-minute walk from there you’ll arrive at Chichester marina.
+Hop on a direct 90-minute train from London to Chichester.
+From the train station you can catch the West Witterings bus (no 52) to Chichester Marina which takes 20 minutes, then its a short 15-minute walk to the Marina itself.
 For those who would like to explore the area with a yacht charter or want to try a local sailing operation, you will find plenty of options with the Sail Boat Project.
 Registered as a community interest company, the Sail Boat Project provide a range of learning activities for beginners and sailing enthusiasts, helping to widen access to the sea.
 RYA competent crew and day skipper courses are also available.
 Additionally, the yachts have been painted with environmentally friendly silicone-based hull paint and the team guarantee no toxic biocide on their boats.